Mental Health & Imagination

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-Collapse ▲During a recent conference, someone posed an interesting question to me.
+Collapse ▲During a conference, someone posed an interesting question to me.
 Could the rise in mental health diagnoses be related to the decrease in true creative expression?
 According to the National Alliance on Mental Illness, 1 in 5 young people were diagnosed with mood, conduct, or anxiety disorders in 2015.
-If mental illness in our young people is in fact on the rise, what can we do?
-Can we improve the mental health outcomes of our youth by encouraging regular outlets for true creative expression?
+If mental illness in our young people is, in fact, on the rise, what can we do?
+Can we improve the mental health outcomes of our youth by encouraging regular outlets for authentic creative expression?

-In the 1990s the acronym S.T.E.M.
-(Science, Technology, Engineering and Math) first appeared and it quickly became a buzzword for educators to increase programming focus toward the sciences and math.
+In the 1990s, the acronym S.T.E.M.
+(Science, Technology, Engineering, and Math) first appeared, and it quickly became a buzzword for educators to increase programming focus toward the sciences and math.
 Lisa Catterall, a senior associate at the Centers for Research on Creativity, wrote an article entitled A Brief History of STEM and STEAM from an Inadvertent Insider in which she observed that 1993 saw deep cuts in art education funding and adversely affected a generation of learners.
 She believes creativity leads to innovation and makes people better citizens.
-She set out to educate the nation and her success is evident by the new acronym, STEAM, adding in an “A” for Art, and a renewed focus by curriculum companies and educators to include art as part of a well rounded curriculum.
+She set out to educate the nation, and her success is evident by the new acronym, STEAM, adding an “A” for Art and a renewed focus by curriculum companies and educators to include art as part of a well-rounded curriculum.

-So how can we define art and creativity?
+So, how can we define art and creativity?
 Both definitions include the word imagination.
-In our world of ‘how to’ videos and pre-packaged kits are our young people being encouraged to use their imaginations?
-A previous Extension News article comments on the hectic life styles our children lead and the difficulty we often have balancing priorities.
+Are our young people encouraged to use their imaginations in our world of ‘how to’ videos and pre-packaged kits?
+A previous Extension News article comments on the hectic lifestyles our children lead and the difficulty we often have balancing priorities.
 If our children consider their hobbies to be work, imagination cannot be sparked.
-Team practice, dance practice, homework, and the ever present screen may lead to an over programmed group of young people and a stressed-out group of children (and parents!).
+Team practice, dance practice, homework, and the ever-present screen may lead to an over-programmed group of young people and a stressed-out group of children (and parents!).

-Pam Kerley is 4-H Program Assistant with North Carolina Cooperative Extension in Lee County.
+Pam Kerley is the 4-H Program Assistant with North Carolina Cooperative Extension in Lee County.